Telling family and friends

 People who have with cancer may find it awkward, embarrassing or uncomfortable to tell family and friends whats happening to them.
 Most people we interviewed were deeply shocked when they got the diagnosis.
 Some wanted time to process the news themselves before they told anyone else.

 Others waited until they felt the time was right.
 Helen did not tell her husband until he arrived home from work, or her son until he came home from university.
 But Ben told his family immediately after he arrived home from the hospital as ‘it’s no use hiding something like that away’.
-Some people told their family face-to-face but others had to phone family members who lived far away.
+Some people told their family face-face but others had to phone family members who lived far away.

 After John (Interview 21) discovered that his wife had liver metastases as a result of cancer he…